ccoutant/gabi-stage/docsrc/elf/09-dynamic.rst

-   Note that the address of a function need not be the same as a pointer to a function as defined by the processor supplement.
+   Note that the address of a function need not be the same as a pointer to a function as defined by the psABI supplement.

 Shared objects may also (or instead) specify the address and size of an array of function pointers.
 Each element of this